County to enforce orange level COVID-19 dial standards for businesses with proper signage

 “The Board of County Commissioners, sitting as both the BOCC and the Garfield County Board of Health, hereby directs the Garfield County Public Health agency to continue to enforce all state executive orders and public health orders but only to level orange,” it continues.

-The resolution passed unanimously, 3-0, and can be read in its entirety at garfield-county.com/public-health/executive-orders.
+The resolution passed unanimously, 3-0, and can be read in its entirety online.
 Flyers representing each businesses’ choice are also available on that page, and businesses can contact Garfield County Public Health at (970) 625-5200, ext.
-8120, or by email at email@example.com.
+8120, or by email at firstname.lastname@example.org.

 “This explains why the board of county commissioners believe we should still be at the level orange,” said Commissioner Tom Jankovsky of the resolution.
 “This resolution gives businesses the ability to operate under level orange and they need to make the choice of what’s best for them.
 I hope that if the state has issues with this, they come back and talk to the county and not try and enforce this on individual businesses.
 I’d want the county to carry as much of the burden on this as possible.”